Cognigy/Documentation/docs/en/docs/ai/endpoints/avaya-cpaas.md

   <tr>
     <td class="type" style="vertical-align: middle; padding: 10px;">STT + TTS Language</td>
     <td style="padding: 20px;">
-      The language that CPaaS should use to read out the outputs from the bot.
+      The language that Avaya CPaaS should use to read out the outputs from the bot.
     </td>
   </tr>
     <tr>
     <td class="type" style="vertical-align: middle; padding: 10px;">Voice</td>
     <td style="padding: 20px;">
-      The voice to use with CPaaS.
+      The voice to use with Avaya CPaaS.
       </td>
   </tr>
     <tr>
-    <td class="type" style="vertical-align: middle; padding: 10px;">CPaaS Token</td>
+    <td class="type" style="vertical-align: middle; padding: 10px;">Avaya CPaaS Token</td>
     <td style="padding: 20px;">
-      An optional security token you can insert that comes from CPaaS to validate that the request does not come from a third party.
+      An optional security token you can insert that comes from Avaya CPaaS to validate that the request does not come from a third party.
       </td>
   </tr>
 </table>

 ### Gather Settings
-In the **Gather Settings** section, you can configure several different attributes that will be attached to the Gather statement that is sent to CpaaS:
+In the **Gather Settings** section, you can configure several different attributes that will be attached to the Gather statement that is sent to Avaya CPaaS:

 <table>
     <tr>